-Business cases must be prepared by an accredited assessor and must include the following information to be eligible:
+Business cases must be prepared by an accredited assessor and must include the following information:

-- Name of assessor and accreditation number. - Map of PCTs on the proposed BSA site that has been ground-truthed through an on-site assessment. - Preliminary map of vegetation zones (note that a map of management zones is not required).

-- Estimate of the number of ecosystem credits expected to be created in each vegetation zone (or management zone where relevant) based on BAM plot data collected from the site.
-Credit information must include the IBRA subregion, PCT ID, Offset Trading Group and Hollow-Bearing Tree status. - For applications for species credits, confirmed presence of the species on the site and an estimate of the number of credits expected to be created. - Total Fund Deposit (TFD) estimate for the site.
+- Name of assessor and accreditation number. - Map of PCTs on the proposed BSA site that has been ground-truthed. - Preliminary map of vegetation zones (note that a map of management zones is not required). - Estimate of the number of ecosystem credits expected to be created in each vegetation zone (or management zone where relevant) based on BAM plot data collected from the site.
+Credit information must include the IBRA subregion, PCT ID, Offset Trading Group and Hollow-Bearing Tree status. - For applications for species credits, details of the survey method undertaken, level of effort, evidence of confirmed presence of the species on the site and an estimate of the number of credits expected to be created. - Total Fund Deposit (TFD) estimate for the site.